 The 2019-2020 National Pet Owners Survey stated that a whopping 67% of American families own pets.
 That means 85 million families have at least one pet.
 No wonder the pet industry is increasing in worth!
 (Insurance Information Institute)

-2. What are the most profitable business ideas within the pet industry for 2022?
+2. What are the most profitable business ideas within the pet industry?

 If you want to be a part of the pet industry market, you might be interested in exploring several profitable branches outside of direct sales of pet supplies.
 Personal pet grooming, dog walking, and pet sitting are some lucrative choices.
 (Nerd Wallet)